-Daniela was born in El Paso, Texas but spent most of her time living in the Rio Grande Valley.
+Daniela was born in El Paso, Texas but spent more of her time living in the Rio Grande Valley.
 She attended high school in San Benito, Texas and graduated in 2014.
 Within three years, she earned her B.S. in Criminal Justice with minors in legal studies and Spanish.
 She graduated summa cum laude in 2017.
 During her undergraduate studies, Daniela participated in the Law School Preparation Institute which helped strengthen critical thinking skills and ability to analyze cases.
 Daniela also interned at Texas RioGrande Legal Aid (TRLA) in Edinburg, Texas.
 During her time with TRLA, she gained experience in managing cases and translating legal documents along with communicating with clients and explaining complex legal issues.
 After some exposure to child custody issues, she decided she wanted to go into family law.

 During law school, Daniela has taken courses in negotiation, capital punishment, legal writing for litigators, criminal procedure, advocacy, domestic violence, evidence, and corporate governance.
 The summer after her first year of law school, she interned at the Travis County Attorney’s Office where she reviewed DWI evidence for trial and gained exposure to the prosecution side of the criminal court system.
 She also interned at the Hays County District Attorney’s Office where she conducted research and prepared evidence to be used in trial.
 Both of those experiences have furthered her interest in working in litigation and with individual clients.
 She had the opportunity to observe and work with cases that range from DWI to capital murder.
-She will graduate from the University of Texas School of Law in May of 2020, earning her juris doctorate.